This high-protein vegan edamame mango salad is easy to make in 10 minutes and makes the perfect light meal or healthy side salad.

 Edamame, corn, mango, black beans and cucumber in a large mixing bowl.

-An overhead shot of a large bowl of salad with edamame, mango, cucumber and avocado.
+A large bowl of salad with edamame, mango, cucumber and avocado.

 Print